-You no doubt have heard reference to ‘GDPR’ over the past few weeks or if you haven’t you will soon.
+You no doubt have heard reference to ‘GDPR’ over the past few weeks or if you haven’t you will do soon.
 This is a new law coming into force in May, called The General Data Protection Regulation (GDPR).
-The significance of GDPR is that it will strengthen your personal data rights, including the way companies handle your date and provides redress of misuse of your data.
+The significance of GDPR is that it will strengthen your personal data rights, including the way companies handle your data and provides redress of misuse of your data.

 Here’s what you need to know:

 Anything that is capable of identifying a living individual, such as your name, address, and date of birth.
 It would also include other information, which is often collected by companies about you, such as where you went to school, your job, details of what you buy online and even your internet IP address.